-Gas fuelled Combined Heat & Power/cogeneration integrates the production of electrical power along with the usable thermal heat, in one single, highly efficient process.
+Gas fuelled Combined Heat & Power/cogeneration integrates the production of electrical power for onsite use along with the usable thermal heat, in one single, highly efficient process.

 Gas fuelled CHP is still the most commonly used cogeneration technology in the UK and is the most reliable and efficient of all CHP technologies.
 The technology can be used with Natural Gas cogeneration systems and with LPG/Biogas systems.

 Helec design, size and supply a comprehensive range of gas fuelled Combined Heat & Power solutions ranging from 7.5 kWe through multiple sizes up to 1mWe +.

 Here at Helec we supply, commission, maintain and service a comprehensive range of industry leading Gas fired CHP systems.

 Contact us today to discuss your CHP project.